kaist-sbml/gem/README.md

 4. Test `GEMS`

-    At the root of the repository
+    At the root of the repository,

         tox

-5. `blastp` and `makeblastdb` for bidirectional blastp hits Get these executables from [NCBI FTP](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.28/) preferably in `venv/bin`.
+5. `blastp` and `makeblastdb` for bidirectional blastp hits

+    Get these executables from [NCBI FTP](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.28/) preferably in `venv/bin`.
     Make sure to get access to these executables.